21 Best Off The Beaten Path Places in Japan (2025 Guide)

 Great news—you are definitely at the right place!

-Nevertheless, there are more to Japan than these big tourist-flocking, equally stunning Japanese cities.
+Nevertheless, there are more to Japan than these big tourist-flocking, equally stunning cities.

 Japan has such vast geographical features that some remote places in the country remain untouched by modernisation, offering a spectacular and authentic gateway for a break from the bustling cities.